ConstdR/espWeather/README.md

 Board powered by Li-Ion 18650 battery.

-BME280 sensor connection: SDA - Pin 23, SCL - Pin 22
+BME280 sensor connection: SDA - Pin 21, SCL - Pin 22 (can be configured in espwconst.py)

 AP-configuration mode starts automatically, if no config file found or by reset board with lowered Pin 35.
 At this mode you can connect to WiFi AP with name like ESP_XXXXX w/o password and set your local WiFi credentials and IP:PORT of the server where to send data.
 Time automatically adjusted with NTP server.

-Pin 34 reads adc from 470kOm/470kOm devider between + Li-Ion and GND pin.
+Pin 34 reads adc from 220kOm/220kOm devider between + Li-Ion and GND pin.

 tWeb.py -- simple web server to store data recieved from ESP32 modules and show current values and history graphs.
 Storage format: sqlite3.